philphilphil/modo/README.md

 - Give feedback about query parts that are wrong
 - Shortcut to open the .md file a todo is in the systems set .md editor
 - Display options, specify what properties of the todo should be displayed
-- Option to edit and reload the query
+- Option to edit the query in the app